jhonvegamas/gnest-cli/README.md

-Sure, here's an example of what your project's readme could look like:

-# Gnest CLI
+# GNest CLI

-Gnest CLI is a command-line tool for generating common files used in NestJS projects.
+GNest CLI is a command-line tool for generating common files used in NestJS projects.

 ## Installation

-To install Gnest CLI, you must first have Node.js and npm installed.
+To install GNest CLI, you must first have Node.js and npm installed.
 Then, run the following command:

 ```
 npm install -g gnest-cli